golemfactory/golem-docs/src/pages/docs/golem/overview/index.md

 ---
-Description: Solution architecture and details.
+description: Solution architecture and details.
-Title: Golem Overview
+title: Golem Overview
 ---

 ## Golem overview

 Golem is a network of nodes that implement the Golem network protocol.
-We provide the default implementation of such a node in the form of the Golem daemon, called [Yagna](https://github.com/golemfactory/yagna).
+We provide the default implementation of such a node in the form of the Golem service, called [Yagna](https://github.com/golemfactory/yagna).

 The nodes in the network can act as __providers__ or __requestors__.
-Both the requestor and the provider share the same implementation of the Golem daemon.
+Both the requestor and the provider share the same implementation of the Golem service.

 [//]: <> (The diagram above shows the architecture of the network.
 For the sake of simplicity, it shows just one requestor and one provider.)